parhammmm/halftime/README.md

 # Halftime - Remove football tweets from your timeline.

-The open source browser extension to world cup related tweets.
+The open source browser extension to filter football related tweets.

 ## Usage